JorelAli/CommandAPI/docssrc/src/intro.md

 ### Documentation changes 9.3.0 \\(\rightarrow\\) 9.4.0

+- Updates [Shading the CommandAPI in your plugins](./setup_shading.md) page with spigot-mapped and mojang-mapped dependencies
 - Adds [Velocity](./velocity_intro.md) page to outline how to setup the CommandAPI for Velocity
 - Updates [CommandArguments](./commandarguments.md) to document new additions for safe arguments
 - Updates [Potion effect arguments](./argument_potion.md) to include examples for the newly added `NamespacedKey` variant for the `PotionEffectArgument`